Technology selection & feasibility

 Automation services →Normalized performance review, fouling and scaling diagnosis, CIP effectiveness studies and retrofit planning — supported by independent laboratories for element testing and membrane autopsies.

-Audit services →Every feed water, effluent and product stream imposes its own combination of membrane class, module format, pretreatment and operating regime.
+Audit services →Feed waters, effluents and product streams differ enough that membrane class, module format, pretreatment and operating regime have to be chosen case by case.
 These are the fields we work in — with concrete treatment approaches for each.

-Potable, industrial process and high-purity water; brackish and seawater desalination; PFAS barriers and water reuse.
+Potable, process and high-purity water; brackish and seawater desalination; irrigation water; PFAS barriers and reuse.

 Applications and treatment trains →

-Volume reduction and resource recovery by membrane concentration: leachate, digestate, effluents, ZLD pre-concentration.
+Volume reduction by membrane concentration: leachate, digestate, oily emulsions, effluents, ZLD pre-concentration.

 Streams and approaches →